taylorjg/shazizzle/README.md

 * [matchTrackWithStreaming.html](https://shazizzle.herokuapp.com/app/matchTrackWithStreaming.html)
   * _stream fingerprinted data to the server over a web socket for progressive matching_

 I have fingerprinted 12 tracks.
-11 of them are available on YouTube:
+I bought them all from iTunes.
+The .m4a files are not in the repo.
+However, you can play the tracks on YouTube:

 * [Walton: Henry V - A Musical Scenario after Shakespeare / Henry V: IV.
 Interlude: Touch Her Soft Lips and Part](https://www.youtube.com/watch?v=va_ePnLbr10)
 * [Cecilia Bartoli - Arie Antiche: Se tu m'ami / Caro mio ben](https://www.youtube.com/watch?v=1Gu8oi8eJSg)